riwaelkari/AI-Home-Doctor-Chatbot/README.md

    ```
    python -m server.server
    ```
-The server should start on `http://localhost:5000/`.
+The server should start on `http://127.0.0.1:5000/`.

+## Acknowledgements

+- Special Thanks to Professor Ammar Mhanna for providing us with the OpenAI API Key, without him we could not have implemented such a good chatbot.
+- [LangChain](https://www.langchain.com/) for the conversational AI framework.
+- [Kaggle](https://www.kaggle.com/) for providing the datasets.
+- [OpenAI](https://openai.com/) for the GPT-4 architecture powering the chatbot.